pedr0sehn/quizGame/README.md

 # quizGame

-Just a math quiz that i made to improve my knowledge in javascript
+A math quiz made with Javascript to test out my knowledge in programming

+You can run this quiz by opening the index.html file in your computer